shoal3/ExtraFlagGloss/README.md

 1. Download and install GIMP. https://www.gimp.org/
 2. Download Gloss.xcf and open it with GIMP.
 3. Download and open a flag image with GIMP.
-Check that the image mode is RGB instead of Indexed.
+Check that the image mode is 'RGB' instead of 'Indexed'.

 ![1](images/1.png)